osic/ref-impl-kolla/documents/ease-of-use/osic-provisioning.md

 Setup Network interfaces
 ------------------------

+__These steps need to be performed from the `osic-prep` lxc container.__

 Once all servers finish PXE booting, you will now need to set up the network interfaces.
 Each bare metal server contains 4 physical interfaces.
 We need to create 2 bond interfaces and assign one of the bond interface to the `200` vlan so that the host can connect to the internet.
 We will be using ansible playbooks for setting up the interfaces and creating bond interfaces.

+__About Ansible__

+Ansible is an automation framework.
+It can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates.
+We will be using ansible as a part of our deployment strategy.
+Ansible will be used to execute certain tasks on your target hosts, copy configuration files from deployment host to target hosts, start docker containers, etc.
+In this part we will use Ansible for configuring network interfaces, setting the nameserver and creating a default route in target and deployment host.

 ##### Step 1: Clone the ref-impl-kolla in /opt/:
 ```shell